InspiringGroup-Lab/CoGNN/README.md

 ```

 Run a smallest training test (~1 min):
-- The smallest training test corresponds to one specific evaluation setting in our efficiency test, i.e., 2-party training, Cora dataset, 2 epochs with preprocessing.
+- The smallest training test corresponds to one specific setting in our efficiency evaluation, i.e., 2-party training, Cora dataset, 2 epochs with preprocessing.
 See *Section 7.2.1 Setup-Dataset* of our paper for how efficiency evaluation datasets are set up.
-- This is not as fast as what we measured on the host machine due to the virtualization of Docker.
+- This might not be as fast as what we measured on the host machine due to the virtualization of Docker (as well as your hardware resources).
 ```bash
 cd /work/Art/CoGNN/tools
 python tmp_run_cluster.py --smallest-cognn-efficiency